-Alliance concerning its self-dissolution, but at the same time, fully recognised the fact that this selfdissolution was only a new manœuvre on the part of the Bakuninists, and therefore adopted a resolution categorically prohibiting the sections "henceforth to adopt sectarian names . . . or to create separate societies under the name of sections of propaganda, the Alliance of Socialist Democracy . . . etc."
+In addition to this the conference took special decisions "On the Alliance of Socialist Democracy", and "On the Split in the Suisse Romande".
+The Conference took note of the declaration of the Alliance concerning its self-dissolution, but at the same time fully recognized the fact that this self-dissolution was only a new maneuver on the part of the Bakuninists, and therefore adopted a resolution categorically prohibiting the sections "henceforth to adopt sectarian names... or to create separate societies under the name of sections of propaganda, the Alliance of Socialist Democracy...etc."

-Having discussed the question of the split in the Suisse-Romande, the Conference exposed the disorganising and undermining character of the policy of the Bakuninists and proposed that "all honest workers of the highland branches join the sections of the Romande federation."
+Having discussed the question of the split in the Suisse Romande, the conference exposed the disorganized and undermining character of the policy of the Bakuninists and proposed that "all honest workers of the highland branches join the sections of the Romande federation".